 Moisture content can greatly influence the quality and shelf life of agricultural products.
 The slight trace of additional moisture can indicate the start of mold.
 A bruise indicates that oxygen has penetrated the skin or peel into the fruit.
 Bruised fruit or vegetables will have brown spots and/or eventually turn completely brown.
 While most are safe to eat, bruised fruit are not aesthetically appealing or can be over-ripe.
 A bruised fruit or vegetable should be filtered out during the sorting and inspection process as it could indicate mold or be over-ripe.

-Visible wavelength image of apple.
+Visible wavelength image of an apple.

 Infrared image of an apple, taken with C12741-03 InGaAs camera, shows hidden defects.